Soft sunlight filters through tall windows, onto several

 George looks back down at the tour guide.

-money, but never broke top 15 in any tournament play.”
+decent money, but never broke top 15 in any tournament play.”

 Michael looks around as they continue along.